-Described by critics as "Dynamic, vigorous, exciting and imaginative - an undisputed star who combines magnetic charisma with a skilled technique" Daniel Boico is the Artistic Director and CEO designate of the Free State Symphony Orchestra in Bloemfontein, South Africa.
+Described by critics as "Dynamic, vigorous, exciting and imaginative - an undisputed star who combines magnetic charisma with a skilled technique" Daniel Boico is the Artistic Director and CEO designate of the Free State Symphony Orchestra in Bloemfontein, South Africa, as well as the Associate Conductor of the KwaZulu-Natal and Mzansi Philharmonics.
 Boico's innate musical sensitivity paired with a keen ear and deep musicianship have produced exciting performances with orchestras in the U.S., Europe, Central and South America, Africa and Asia.
 As Assistant Conductor of the New York Philharmonic, Boico lead all of the Philharmonic’s popular Young People’s Concerts, among other concerts, covering 30 weeks in each season, including all tours.
 His debut with the New York Philharmonic shared the podium with Riccardo Muti, and was followed by his subscription debut replacing Kurt Masur on short notice in what the New York Times called "a smoldering performance" of Sofia Gubaidulina's Two Paths: A dedication to Mary and Martha for two violas and orchestra.

-Former Music Director and Chief Conductor of the MÁV Budapest Symphony Orchestra, as well as Associate Guest Conductor of the KZN Philharmonic Orchestra, Durban, South Africa, Daniel Boico also served as Cover Conductor on Chicago Symphony's Asia tour to Taipei, Hong Kong, Shanghai, Beijing, Tianjin and Seoul.
+Former Music Director and Chief Conductor of the MÁV Budapest Symphony Orchestra, Daniel Boico also served as Cover Conductor on Chicago Symphony's Asia tour to Taipei, Hong Kong, Shanghai, Beijing, Tianjin and Seoul.
 Boico was editor, producer and conductor in a recording project of composer Karen LeFrak's orchestral and chamber music, recorded at the old Melodiya recording studio in Saint Petersburg, Russia, with the Saint Petersburg Chamber Philharmonic Orchestra.
 Earlier in his career, Boico was Music Director of the Skokie Valley Symphony Orchestra, Illinois, and the Skokie Concert Choir, as well as staff conductor at the Elgin Youth Symphony Orchestra and assistant conductor to Cliff Colnot with the Civic Orchestra of Chicago.
 Boico was also Visiting Professor and Director of Orchestras at Grand Valley State University, Michigan, and has served as cover conductor for the Milwaukee Symphony.
 Boico was an Apprentice Conductor with the Chicago Symphony Orchestra where he worked closely with, and was assistant to then Music Director Daniel Barenboim as well as guest conductors Pierre Boulez and Zubin Mehta.

 Daniel Boico also has extensive experience in music administration, planning and programming, having worked as Manager of Artistic Administration of the New York Philharmonic, as executive assistant to Daniel Barenboim at the Chicago Symphony and Chicago Symphony Presents, as well as for the West-Eastern Divan Orchestra.